xsf/xmpp-providers-website/content/blog/2025-07-20-rising-tide-lifts-all-boats.md

 While this project certainly leaves room for improvement, it's a first step to make the registration process smoother and less error-prone.
 Providing a public service comes with great responsibility, and we would like to support service providers in that.

-Remember: a rising tide lifts all boats.
+Remember: A rising tide lifts all boats!

 ## Help the Project, Improve XMPP